The CNSC is committed to the health and safety of all guests and staff. Click here to see how we’re moving forward through COVID-19 times

-Imagine hiking the coast of western Hudson Bay, an ancient and rugged landscape where boreal forest meets arctic tundra, a land transformed by ice, wind and water.
-Daily hikes will lead you through a wide variety of habitats including: tundra, boreal forest, inter-tidal zone, fen, beach dune, and coastal pond.
-Walk from Sloop’s Cove to Prince of Wales Fort National Historic Site, tracing the footsteps of early European fur traders and the native people who facilitated their vast empire.
-Keep a sharp eye out for polar bears – we’ve seen them before!
-A visit to the Parks Canada Interpretive Centre and the world-famous Itsanitaq Museum, an afternoon of kayaking with Belugas, and evening presentations on topics in northern ecology completes your subarctic adventure.
-This is our most active program so expect to spend between 4-5 hours per day hiking over relatively flat, but uneven terrain.
+Imagine hiking the coast of western Hudson Bay, an ancient and rugged landscape where boreal forest meets Arctic tundra.
+Daily walks will lead you through a wide variety of habitats, including tundra, boreal forest, inter-tidal zone, fen, beach dune, and coastal pond.
+Walk from Sloop’s Cove to Prince of Wales Fort National Historic Site, tracing the footsteps of first peoples and early European fur traders.
+Included are visits to the Parks Canada Interpretive Centre and the world-famous Itsanitaq Museum, an afternoon of kayaking, and evening presentations on topics in northern ecology.
+And there might be a chance to see a polar bear or aurora borealis!
+This is our most active program, offering the full magic of a Churchill summer.